 Step 1- Pick fresh peppers without soft spots

 - Choose ripe peppers from your garden or buy some from your local farmers market.

 Step 2-Wash & Clean out Peppers

-- Wash each bell peppers and cut the peppers in half and remove stem, and white membranes, and seeds.
+- Wash each bell pepper and cut the peppers in half and remove the stem, and white membranes, and seeds.
 The easiest way to remove seeds is to rinse them under running water and the rest of the seeds will come out easily.
 Dry the peppers off with a towel

 Step 3-Cut them to your desired size.